 - Finally, there should be no ongoing case against the company with the Department of Enforcement or Department of Revenue Intelligence.

-What are the basic requirements for FFMC License in India?
+Basic requirements for FFMC License in India

 - The FFMC license needs to be renewed on annual basis.